Home - Bookapy Book Preview

 “You saw that augmented arm that teacher had?”
 Chuang asked.

-“Yeah…..it is great to be working for the government,” Mizu replied.
-“You know….we will get free augments once we go military.”
+“Yeah…..it's great to be working for the government,” Mizu replied.
+“You know….we'll get free augments once we go military.”

 Chuang seemed to think about it as a student almost bumped into them by accident.
 “I….will still have to think about it.”